takah29/3d-gaussian-splatting/README.md

 This implementation differs from the original due to JAX JIT compilation requiring static arrays.
 As a result:

-- There's a maximum limit on Gaussians that can be registered per tile
-- Color blending processing is limited to a fixed number of iterations
-- When Gaussians are densely packed in certain tiles, some may not be rendered due to the iteration limit, potentially causing artifacts
+There's a maximum limit on Gaussians that can be registered per tile Color blending processing is limited to a fixed maximum number of Gaussians When Gaussians are densely packed in certain tiles, some may not be rendered due to the Gaussian count limit, potentially causing artifacts

 During training, Gaussians that are not rendered in a particular iteration won't have their parameters updated.
 However, this is typically compensated by updates from other viewpoint iterations.